preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/promoted-search-results/index.rst

 .. image:: promoted-search-results-list.png

-To edit, click the pen. to delete, click the dust bin.
+To edit, click the pen.
+To delete, click the dust bin.

 When you edit a promoted search result, the same settings are available as when creating a new one, see below.